keen/pingpong/README.md

 You can add more checks at any time via the rake task, or simply edit the file by hand.

-**Step 4:** Setup Heroku and Keen IO
+**Step 4:** Set up Heroku and Keen IO

-This section assumes you're ok with 2 things - provisioning a Heroku app and adding the free `keen:developer` Heroku addon.
+This section assumes you're already familiar with 2 concepts: provisioning a Heroku app and adding the free `keen:developer` Heroku addon.
 That said, neither Keen nor Heroku are *required* to make Pingpong work - see the *Options and Recipes* section below for alternatives.
 For now, let's assume Heroku is ok.

 **4a)** Create a new Heroku app and add the `keen` addon as follows: